This exhibition presents recent works by Merton Chambers concerning environmental destruction and universal hunger.

 |Times:||4 sessions daily: 9:30am-11am | 11:30am-1pm | 1:30pm-3pm | 3:30pm-5pm

-To comply with Queensland Government guidelines which limit attendance to 20 visitors at a time, visitors are required to pre-book a 90-minute session.
+To comply with Queensland Government guidelines which limit the number of people in attendance at any one time, visitors are required to pre-book a 90-minute session.

 |Bookings:||ESSENTIAL!
 Book via EventBrite|